 Yes, of course.
 Many luxury brands don’t have their own websites, or at least not in every country yet; this is particularly true for beauty companies.
 These brands rely heavily on retailers.
 However, the rise of eCommerce has certainly got these brands thinking.
 They’re all stepping up their strategy now!

 Have luxury brands changed the way they use platforms like Instagram and Facebook?

 Yes, for sure!
 Until recently, luxury brands used Facebook and Instagram mainly for branding purposes, performance being much less of a priority, unlike other industries such as retail or mass distribution.
+Even though using proper Instagram hashtags and targeting the right audience can be helpful, trends keep changing.
 But this has changed recently.
 Brands now understand the opportunity that our platforms offer for driving traffic to their websites.
 Ted Baker managed to increase its conversion among 18 to 24-year-olds by 22%, with a well-orchestrated campaign on Instagram.
 That goes beyond mere branding.

 As well as traffic, luxury brands also see the business potential our platforms can offer.

 Facebook Inc. has recently introduced some new products, including the highly anticipated Instagram Checkout, launched in March 2019 and currently only available in the United States.
 Checkout makes it possible to purchase a branded product directly from Instagram, in just a few clicks, without leaving the app.
 It was an overnight success!
 Many brands are now using Checkout in the United States, and there is huge anticipation in Europe.
 Clearly, people are already talking about the potential of eCommerce on Facebook and Instagram.